 Haggis, neeps, and tatties make for a hearty starter, or you could indulge in a game terrine, Orkney scallops, and Islay oysters.
 The Scran and Scallie Fish Pie is always a favorite, the simple ham, egg, and chips can do very little wrong, while the Wagyu beef burger and chips is one for the meat eaters.

-8. Dine at The Kitchin for Michelin-Starred Cuisine
+8. The Kitchin

 Tom Kitchin is a culinary hero in Edinburgh.
 He’s Scotland’s youngest Michelin-star winner, and his place, The Kitchin, is easily one of the best restaurants in Edinburgh.
 Kitchin is part of the team that founded The Scran and Scallie, but you’ll find The Kitchin is a little bit more gourmet than his gastropub.